 Normal-tension glaucoma, also known as low-tension or normal-pressure, occurs when the optic nerve of the eye is damaged.
 Unlike most other types of glaucoma, it occurs even though the eye pressure isn't particularly high.
 This is one of the most perplexing types of glaucoma because it is still not known how or why the optic nerve becomes so damaged when pressure levels are relatively normal.
 It is relatively rare, but still able to impact seniors.

 There are also some cases when glaucoma can develop due to other conditions.
 Secondary glaucoma can often be associated with eye surgery, cataracts, eye injuries, or tumors.
 There is also neovascular glaucoma, which can be linked to diabetes.

 There is no cure for glaucoma.
 In fact, the only way to preserve your vision if you do have this condition is to diagnose the issue early on.
 There are medications and surgery that can stop further vision loss and help preserve existing vision.

 There are not many symptoms of glaucoma, and typically they include slight vision loss.
-Many seniors unfortunately often feel as those these small changes are just part of aging and normal changes, when in all reality, they are quite serious.
+Many seniors unfortunately, often feel as those these small changes are just part of aging and normal changes when in all reality, they are quite serious.
 One of the most common vision changes that seniors with glaucoma tend to have is losing their peripheral or side vision.

 If you or a senior loved one you know is not getting regular glaucoma checks, it is time to start.
 There are more than 3 million Americans today that have this serious vision disease, yet only about half know they have this condition.
 If left undiagnosed and untreated, these individuals may ultimately lose their vision.
-Glaucoma tests are simple and easy and can be done through an ophthalmologist.
+Glaucoma tests are simple and easy and can be done by an ophthalmologist.
 A simple test like this can help any senior preserve their vision and keep their eyes healthy and sharp.